The following professionals lent their expertise to this article:

 How to Apply

 See scholarship website for application details.
-Submission requirements include resume, personal statement, transcripts, and two letters of nomination.
+Submission requirements include resume, personal statement, synopsis describing past healthcare issue the applicant was involved in, transcripts, and two letters of nomination.

 5 Keys to Landing Your Healthcare Administration Scholarship

-• Start early: Your scholarship search is going to take some time and effort, both in seeking out the best scholarships to apply for and in completing all application requirements fully and on time.
-So, the earlier you start your scholarship search the better, ideally at the same time you start looking for your HA degree program.
+Your scholarship search is going to take some time and effort, both in seeking out the best scholarships to apply for and in completing all application requirements fully and on time.
+So, the earlier you start your scholarship search, the better, which is ideally at the same time you start looking for your HA degree program.

-• But don’t rely on just one scholarship: Most scholarship contests limit their awards to one recipient annually.
-And you will have competition.
-So, while it’s a good idea to go after scholarships that best suit your qualifications and academic and career goals, don’t be so strict that you limit yourself to only one or two contests.
+Most scholarship contests limit their awards to one recipient annually, and you will have lots of competition.
+So, while it’s a good idea to go after scholarships that best suit your qualifications and academic and career goals, don’t limit yourself to just one or two contests.

-• Meet your deadlines: As we said above, winning scholarships takes real time and effort in making the right scholarship choices and coming up with stellar application packages.
-All of that hard work will be a total waste if you miss a deadline.
+Let’s be clear: All of the hard work you put into your scholarship search and applications will be a total waste of time if you miss a deadline.
 So, be sure to keep in mind all deadlines throughout the application process.

 Where to Find More Financial Aid for Your Healthcare Admin Degree

-Scholarships and grants are, of course, not the only funding resources available to fund your healthcare administration degree.
-Other popular options include employer tuition reimbursement programs, work-study programs, internships and assistantships (mainly for grad students), the GI Bill (for military vets), and the aforementioned student loan.
+Scholarships and grants are, of course, not the only resources available to fund your healthcare administration degree.
+Other popular options include:

 1. Take our quiz